-András Schiff has worked with most of the major international orchestras and conductors, but now performs mainly as conductor and soloist.
-In 1999, Mr. Schiff created his own chamber orchestra, the Cappella Andrea Barca, which consists of international soloists, chamber musicians and close friends.
-In addition to working annually with this Orchestra, he also works every year with the Philharmonia Orchestra London and the Chamber Orchestra of Europe.
+András Schiff has worked with most of the major international orchestras and conductors, but now he performs mainly as conductor and soloist.
+In 1999 he created his own chamber orchestra, the Cappella Andrea Barca, which consists of international soloists, chamber musicians and friends.
+He also works every year with the Philharmonia Orchestra and the Chamber Orchestra of Europe.

-Since childhood, Mr. Schiff has enjoyed playing chamber music and from 1989 until 1998 was Artistic Director of the internationally praised "Musiktage Mondsee" chamber music festival near Salzburg.
+Since childhood he has enjoyed playing chamber music and from 1989 until 1998 was Artistic Director of the internationally praised "Musiktage Mondsee" chamber music festival near Salzburg.
 In 1995, together with Heinz Holliger, he founded the "Ittinger Pfingstkonzerte" in Kartause Ittingen, Switzerland.
-In 1998, Mr. Schiff started a similar series, entitled "Hommage to Palladio" at the Teatro Olimpico in Vicenza.
+In 1998 Mr Schiff started a similar series, entitled "Homage to Palladio" at the Teatro Olimpico in Vicenza.
 From 2004 to 2007 he was Artist in Residence of the Kunstfest Weimar.
-In the 2007-2008 season he was Pianist in Residence of the Berlin Philharmonic.
+In the 2007-8 season he was Pianist in Residence of the Berlin Philharmonic.

 András Schiff has been awarded numerous international prizes and his relationship with publisher G Henle continues over the next few years with a joint edition of Mozart’s piano concertos and both volumes of The Well-Tempered Clavier.